Ukraine–United Kingdom relations

-Relations between Ukraine and the United Kingdom have existed in one form or another since Ukrainian independence in 1991.
-The two countries have ties across political, military, social and economic spheres.
-The UK hosts up to 100,000 Ukrainian refugees giving it the 8th largest Ukrainian migrant population in Europe.
+Relations between Ukraine and the United Kingdom have existed since Ukrainian independence from the Soviet Union in 1991.
+The two countries enjoy close political, military, social and economic co-operation.
+The UK has the sixth largest Ukrainian migrant population in Europe, with approximately 200,000 Ukrainian refugees.
+Since the start of the Russo-Ukrainian War, and especially following the Russian invasion of Ukraine, relations have been extremely strong as the UK has provided large amounts of military, humanitarian, financial and intelligence aid to Ukraine.
+Ukraine and the UK, along with Poland, agreed to form a trilateral security pact in early 2022.

-Since the start of the Russo-Ukrainian War, and especially following the 2022 Russian invasion, relations have been extremely close as the UK has provided large amounts of military, financial and intelligence aid to Ukraine.
-Ukraine and the UK, along with Poland agreed to form a trilateral security pact in early 2022.
-During a visit to Ukraine in April, British Prime Minister Boris Johnson met Ukrainian President Volodymyr Zelenskyy and suggested the formation of a "European commonwealth".
-The proposed association would be an economic and political union that included Ukraine, Lithuania, Poland, Estonia, Latvia and Turkey.
+Both countries share common membership of the Council of Europe, the European Court of Human Rights, the OSCE, a Trilateral Security Pact, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have a Development Partnership, a Double Tax Convention, a Security Agreement, and a Political, Free Trade and Strategic Partnership Agreement.

 Country comparison

 History

 After World War II, work-permit schemes issued under the Attlee government (in office: 1945–1951) recruited Ukrainians to work in the mills of Lancashire and in the greenhouses of the Lea Valley (Middlesex/Essex).
 Large numbers of Ukrainians (mainly displaced persons from camps in Germany) arrived in the UK.
 Ukrainians were integrated into the UK as European Voluntary Workers, while Ukrainian POWs from the Polish and German armies were also demobilized and settled in the major cities of the UK.

 Prime Minister Margaret Thatcher visited Ukraine in June 1990 when it was part of the Soviet Union.